clarkcb/xsearch/README.md

 * Filter directories to search by name (regex)
 * Filter files to search by extension and also by name (regex)
 * Allow for capturing a specified number of lines before and/or after each match
-* Filter matches based on "lines-before" and/or "lines-after" patterns
+* Filter matches based on "lines-before" and/or "lines-after" regex patterns
 * Allow for searching archive (zip, tar, gz, etc.) files
 * Present single-line results with filepath, line #, match start and end column indices, and the line that matched if no lines before or after are captured